Endogenous Attention and the Spread of False News: Introduction

-After characterizing the set of limit points, we consider comparative statics of the limit points with respect to the model parameters.
-For the quasi steady states, the share of true stories is decreasing in false story credibility for low credibility levels, but an opposite effect may arise when credibility is high.
-The intuition is that while false stories of high credibility are harder to identify, users also pay more attention to them.
-When credibility is high, user responses to an increase in credibility may more than compensate for the direct effect of this increase, thereby leading to an increase in the limit share of true stories.
-The comparative statics imply that producers of false stories may choose low credibility levels even when credibility is free.
-They also imply that platforms who aim to counter the spread of false news by fact-checking false stories might be better off not fact-checking at all than fact checking only a small share of stories.
-This is because increasing the share of stories flagged as false leads users to put more trust in stories that were not flagged.
+The most notable implications of our comparative statics analysis concern false-story credibility, user reach, and the production rate of false stories.
+False story credibility can have a non-monotonic effect, because when false stories are very credible users pay more attention to them.
+When credibility is high, user responses to an increase in credibility may more than compensate for the direct effect of this increase, so making false stories less credible can actually increase their prevalence.
+We draw two practical implications.
+First, producers of false stories may choose to produce implausible stories even when credibility is free.
+Second, platforms that aim to counter the spread of false news by fact-checking false stories might be better off not fact-checking at all than fact-checking only a small share of stories, because increasing the share of stories flagged as false leads users to put more trust in stories that were not flagged.